FortinetCloudCSE/k8s-201-workshop/content/01GettingStarted/4_Task3.md

 you shall see single worker node only. because this is a managed k8s, the master node is hidden from you. you might also noticed that the container runtime is **containerd** which is different than self-managed k8s where the container runtime is cri-o.

 ```
 NAME                             STATUS   ROLES   AGE   VERSION   INTERNAL-IP   EXTERNAL-IP   OS-IMAGE             KERNEL-VERSION      CONTAINER-RUNTIME
 aks-worker-39339143-vmss000000   Ready    agent   47m   v1.28.9   10.224.0.4    <none>        Ubuntu 22.04.4 LTS   5.15.0-1066-azure   containerd://1.7.15-1
 ```

+### ssh into your worker node.

+for self-managed k8s, you can ssh into both master node and worker node. for AKS, you can only ssh into worker node. below is a exsample for how to ssh into AKS worker node.

 {{% notice style="tip" %}}
 you can ssh into worker node via public ip or internal ip via jumphost, below script will help you ssh into worker node via a jumphost pod.